-We offer the same placement support to all our students, and recommend that Masters students book a discussion with a member of our Placements and Employability team at the end of their first term.
+We offer the same placement support to all our students, and recommend that Masters students book a discussion with a member of our Employability and Placements team at the end of their first term.

 Placements are not automatically guaranteed and it is a competitive process similar to making job applications.

 Whilst the team will assist you in finding a suitable placement, giving you support and access to placement opportunities and recruitment fairs, you are responsible for applying for as many positions as possible to help your chances of successfully getting a placement.

-As a Business School student you will have access to JobTeaser, a new online placements system presenting placement options in the UK and Europe.
+As a School of Business and Law student you will have access to JobTeaser, a new online placements system presenting placement options in the UK and Europe.
 It gathers together all the job opportunities, events and resources you need to help you with your professional development.

 Placement and recruitment events